15 Shows Like ‘New Girl’ that Are Totally Binge-Worthy

 2. ‘The Mindy Project’

-Another hilarious sitcom with a strong (and quirky) female lead, the series follows a successful female doctor, Mindy Lahiri, who doesn’t seem to be good at anything else.
-So, she begins her journey to become a better version of herself, as her best friend from college tries to help her do it.
+Another solid sitcom with a quirky female lead, the series follows a successful doctor, Mindy Lahiri (Mindy Kaling), who doesn’t seem to be good at anything else.
+So, she begins her journey to become a better version of herself, with a little help from her college best friend.

 3. ‘Chewing Gum’

 If you’re looking for a series that focuses on the New Girl elements of self-discovery and support from friends, here it is.
-This British comedy follows Tracey, a virgin who is ready to realize her potential.
+This British comedy follows Tracey (Michaela Coel), a virgin who is ready to realize her potential.
 And the first step?
 Losing her virginity.

 4. ‘2 Broke Girls’

 What happens when you put two girls from very different walks of life together?
-Chaos and hilarity ensues.
-When a street-wise hustler and a billionaire’s daughter meet while waitressing, they decide to start a cupcake business together.
+Chaos and hilarity ensues obviously.
+When a streetwise hustler and a billionaire’s daughter meet while waitressing, they decide to start a cupcake business together.
 Their plan goes awry when they realize they have a common problem—a lack of money.

 5. ‘Lady Dynamite’

-Loosely based on the life of and starring funny lady Maria Bamford, Lady Dynamite is a clever show about a woman’s path to self discovery with a touch of awkwardness (and insanity).
-That sounds like a certain someone we know. *Cough cough,* Jess.
+Loosely based on the life of and starring funny lady Maria Bamford, Lady Dynamite is a clever show about a woman’s path to self discovery—complete with awkwardness and surreal moments.

 6. ‘Happy Endings’

-Happy Endings follows a group of friends (3 girls and 3 guys) from Chicago as they try to navigate their relationships after a fallout.
+Happy Endings follows a group of friends (3 girls and 3 guys) from Chicago as they try to navigate their relationships after a runaway bride situation rocks their world.
 Now we’re thinking of all the times Jess, Schmidt, Cece, Nick and Winston didn’t see eye to eye...

 7. ‘Brooklyn Nine-Nine’